Continuum limit of critical inhomogeneous random graphs: Discussion

 \item {\bf Importance of the assumptions:} Consider the critical rank-one model studied in this paper.
 To prove our main results, we needed moment Assumptions \ref{ass:wt-seq}.
 If one were interested in just proving results on the sizes of components (Theorem \ref{thm:comp-sizes-b-van}), finite third moment assumptions, namely Assumptions \ref{ass:wt-seq}(a),(b) and (c) replaced by $w_{\max} = o(n^{1/3})$ suffice.
 However to understand the actual metric structure of the component, one is lead to these stronger assumptions owing to technical conditions in \cite{aldous2004exploration}, required to show that in our setting the associated (untilted) $\vp$-trees (properly rescaled by $n^{1/3}$) have scaling limits related to the continuum random tree.
-The results in \cite{aldous2004exploration} in fact assume exponential moments, however as in the Remark under \cite[Theorem 3]{aldous2004exploration}, these can be extended without much work following the same proof technique as in \cite{aldous2004exploration} to the setting of finite moment conditions, we state this extension in Theorem \ref{thm:AMP}.
-We believe that in fact these results can be extended all the way to finite third moments and are in the process of understanding how to refine these results.
-Given the technical nature of the proof even with sufficient moment assumptions, we defer this to future work. \end{enumeratea}
+The results in \cite{aldous2004exploration} in fact assume exponential moments, however as in the remark under \cite[Theorem 3]{aldous2004exploration}, these can be extended without much work following the same proof technique as in \cite{aldous2004exploration} to the setting of finite moment conditions.
+We state this extension in Theorem \ref{thm:AMP} below.
+We believe that in fact these results can be extended all the way to finite third moments and are in the process of understanding how to refine these results further.
+Given the technical nature of the proof even with sufficient moment assumptions, we defer this to future work.
+In the context of infinite third moments but finite second moments of the weight sequence where one deals with rank-one models with degree exponent $\tau \in (3,4)$, Proposition \ref{prop:distrib-gone-tildg} in this paper is the starting point in \cite{bhamidi2015multiplicative} to derive completely new novel scaling limits for the metric structure of maximal components.
+These scaling limits are based on tilted versions of inhomogeneous continuum random trees (ICRTs) \cite{aldous2000inhomogeneous}.
+In the context of \cite{bhamidi2015multiplicative} there are no known results about the exploration processes (analogs of Theorem \ref{thm:AMP}).
+Thus starting from Proposition \ref{prop:distrib-gone-tildg}, in \cite{bhamidi2015multiplicative} a completely different approach was required; here first Gromov weak convergence was established and then a global lower mass bound derived to establish conclude the analysis. \end{enumeratea}